- April 10, 2019

 - Category: Artificial Intelligence, Blockchain, Cloud Computing, Manufacturing

 Manufacturing companies across the globe are embracing the Industry 4.0 revolution, with the implementation of disruptive technologies.
-Smart manufacturing leverages one, or a combination of such technologies to support existing practices in the shop floor, and drive adoption of new automated industry practices.
+Smart manufacturing leverages one, or a combination of such technologies to support existing practices in the shop floor, and drive the adoption of new automated industry practices.

-In a previous blog we looked at five disruptive smart manufacturing trends that will make a mark in 2019.
+In a previous blog, we looked at five disruptive smart manufacturing trends that will make a mark in 2019.
 You can read about them here.
 Here are five more trends that manufacturers need to look out for in the coming months.

 1. AI will foster better decision-making

 In the manufacturing industry, Artificial Intelligence (AI) will contribute immensely by providing real-time data (retrieved from sensors), which can be used in tandem with legacy data to optimize production and maintenance processes.
 By aiding manufacturers to predict trends, AI allows for better planning and execution.
 Modern supply chains generate a huge amount of data, which, when used with AI and Machine Learning (ML) algorithms, can be leveraged to optimize manufacturing processes.

 2. Additive manufacturing will by-pass the assembly line

 3D printing, which was used in creating prototypes, is now increasingly being used to make final products.
 Referred to as additive manufacturing, it enables the creation of ready-made objects, even complex ones, cutting down production time and cost.
 This is a powerful capability compared to legacy assembly lines that did not allow for customizations.
 2019 will see a rise in this technology becoming more affordable to manufacturing designers.
 This helps cater to customer demands, thanks to the flexibility and quick customization offered by additive manufacturing.

 3. Digital twins and IIoT will enable product customization